-The Margins Fellowship shapes an environment in which writers can generate new, original work, build connections, and engage in dialogue with a community of writer peers.
-Coming into the fellowship as part of a cohort has given past fellows invaluable support, friendship, and a literary community that together continue to shape their writing careers.
+The Margins Fellowship shapes an environment in which emerging writers can generate new, original work, build connections, and engage in dialogue with a community of writer peers.
+Coming into the fellowship as part of a cohort has given past AAWW Fellows invaluable support, friendship, and a literary community that continues to shape their writing careers.

-Through the Margins Fellowship, the AAWW offers emerging writers resources that they can take advantage of, such as access to workshops and trainings, publication opportunities, and programming opportunities in our event space.
-We also want to give artists a chance to develop as curators, armed with the resources of a literary arts institution.
+Through the Margins Fellowship, the AAWW offers emerging writers concrete resources that they can take advantage of, such as access to workshops and trainings, publication opportunities, and programming opportunities in our event space.
+We give our Fellows a chance to develop as curators, armed with the resources of a literary arts institution.

-Margins fellows have gone on to publish books with W.W.
-Norton, Ahsahta Press, Nightboat, and The Feminist Press; sign with agents at the Wylie Agency and Curtis Brown; publish their writing in Poetry, Granta, Longreads, LitHub, BOMB, and The New Yorker; and receive awards, fellowships, and residencies from Lambda Literary, Tin House, Kundiman, the Yale Series of Younger Poets, La Cité internationale des arts, the Center for Fiction, MacDowell, Believer Magazine, Submittable, and Yaddo.
+Margins Fellows have gone on to publish books and chapbooks with W.W.
+Norton, One World, Viking, Tin House, Ahsahta Press, Platypus Press, Nightboat, RADIX Media, and The Feminist Press; sign with agents at the Wylie Agency and Curtis Brown; publish their writing in Poetry, Granta, Longreads, LitHub, BOMB, and The New Yorker; and receive awards, fellowships, and residencies from Lambda Literary, Tin House, Kundiman, the Yale Series of Younger Poets, La Cité internationale des arts, the Center for Fiction, MacDowell, Believer Magazine, Submittable, and Yaddo.

-Starting in 2021, emerging writers of all ages are eligible for the Margins Fellowship.
+Emerging writers of ALL AGES are eligible for the Margins Fellowship.

 STIPEND: $5,000 honoraria, distributed in three parts over the fellowship year.
 Fellowship payment will require the completion of an IRS W-9 or W-8BEN form;